Marketing8 min read

 What kills palette consistency

 Fix this with hex codes written down.
 Every designer, every social media manager, every email designer uses the same hex codes.
 No "navy blue."
 Always "#1E3A8A."
 Treat hex codes like trademarks.
+Put them somewhere everyone touching the brand can find them, and update assets the moment a wrong shade slips in.

 The shortcut